 All eligible applications are assessed.
 It can take up to eight weeks from the receipt of the application to conduct an assessment (although in practice you will often hear from us sooner than this).
 During the initial assessment we may contact you if we need to clarify any information.

-Shortlisted applicants will be contacted for additional information including, if relevant, your organisation’s safeguarding policy, income projections, budget and fundraising strategy.
+Shortlisted applicants may be contacted for additional information including, if relevant, your organisation’s safeguarding policy, income projections, budget and fundraising strategy.

 In order to minimise delay in processing your application, we ask you to provide this information within two weeks, so please ensure that you are prepared to provide the information requested.